Estimation of a Structural Break Point in Linear Regression Models: Introduction

-The new break point estimator is consistent with the same rate of convergence as the LS estimator (\hyperref[Bai1997]{Bai, 1997}) under regularity conditions on the weight functional form, in a linear regression model with a structural break on a subset (or all) coefficients.
-I provide a limit distribution of the break point estimator when the break magnitude is small, under a in-fill asymptotic\footnote{In-fill/continuous record asymptotics derives the limit distribution by assuming the time span is fixed with a shrinking sampling interval under a continuous time approximation model.} framework.
-I follow the approach of \hyperref[Jiang2017]{Jiang, Wang and Yu (2017, }\hyperref[Jiang2018]{ 2018)} that shows the in-fill asymptotic distribution captures the asymmetric and tri-modal finite sample properties of the LS estimator in contrast to the conventional long-span asymptotic theory.
-The in-fill asymptotic distribution of the new estimator is also asymmetric due to dependence on the true break point, but has flat tails with a unique mode.
-Thus, the new estimation method accurately estimates the structural break point compared to LS estimation.
-Moreover, Monte Carlo simulations show that the break point estimator has smaller mean squared error (MSE) than the LS estimator in finite sample for all break point values considered.
+The break point estimator is consistent with the same rate of convergence as the LS estimator (\citeauthor{Bai1997} \citeyear{Bai1997}) under regularity conditions on the weight functional form in a linear regression model with a structural break on a subset (or all) coefficients.
+The limit distribution of the break point estimator is derived when the break magnitude is small, under an in-fill asymptotic framework, following the approach of \citeauthor{Jiang2017} (\citeyear{Jiang2017}, \citeyear{Jiang2018}).
+Monte Carlo simulations show that the break point estimator has smaller root mean squared error (RMSE) than the LS estimator in a finite sample for all break point values considered.

-I provide three empirical applications of my method: structural breaks on post-war U.S. real GDP growth rate, the relation between oil price shock and U.S. output growth and one finance application on U.S. and UK stock return prediction models.
-For the quarterly U.S. real GDP growth rate under different sample periods, the new method estimates a break in early 1970s whereas the LS estimates varies from 1970s to 1952 or 2000, which are near ends of the sample.
-The break date estimate in early 1970s is matched with the ``productivity growth slowdown" suggested in literature such as \hyperref[Perron1989]{Perron (1989)} and \hyperref[Hansen2001]{Hansen (2001)}.
-Thus, the new method gives reasonable break point estimates compared to the LS estimates, which is sensitive to trimming of the sample.
-For the estimation of structural break on stock return prediction models and oil price shocks, I follow the approach of \hyperref[Paye2006]{Paye and Timmermann (2006)} and \hyperref[Hamilton2003]{Hamilton (2003)}; both use LS estimation on structural break points.
-Similar to the first application, the new break point estimates are not close to ends of the sample period and are robust to trimming.
+This study provides two empirical applications: estimation of structural breaks on post-war U.S. real GDP growth rate and the U.S. and UK stock return prediction models.
+For the quarterly U.S. real GDP growth rate under different sample periods, the new method estimates a break in the early 1970s, whereas the LS estimates vary from the 1970s to 1952 or 2000, which are near boundaries of the sample.
+The break date estimate in the early 1970s is matched with the ``productivity growth slowdown" suggested in literature, such as \citet*{Perron1989} and \citet*{Hansen2001}.
+Thus, my estimation method yields reasonable break point estimates compared to LS estimates, which is sensitive to trimming the sample.